All Episodes

 You wouldn't be able to get insurance for your kid from the government.

-And then and not only rush, not only could they not deny him coverage, they can't even charge him more.
+And not only could they not deny him coverage, they can't even charge him more.

-The the charge is based on the now you're gonna have a lot of people out there.
+Now, you're going to have a lot of people out there.

-We're gonna get a lot of calls from people who have pre existing condition limitations put on them and are gonna disagree with what you're saying.
+We're going to get a lot of calls from people who have pre-existing condition limitations put on them and are going to disagree with what you're saying.

 I just want to prepare you for that.

-If we get some, we'll put 'em on because a lot of people this this is this is very strange what you're saying to a lot of people who have been bitten by this pre existing condition rig of role.
+If we get some, we'll put them on because a lot of people, this is very strange what you're saying to a lot of people who have been bitten by this preexisting condition, rigmarole.

 I've done this in New York and I've done it in New Jersey.